-Jason Anthony, Ph.D., Ed.S.
+Jason Anthony, PhD, EdS

-Dr. Anthony is a Professor at the University of South Florida in the Department of Child and Family Studies and Director of Rightpath Research and Innovation Center.
+Jason Anthony, Ph.D., Ed.S. is a Professor at the University of South Florida in the Department of Child and Family Studies and Director of the Rightpath Research and Innovation Center.

 He earned his master’s and doctorate degrees in Clinical Psychology and his education specialist degree in School Psychology from Florida State University.
 He also completed a fellowship in multidisciplinary approaches to developmental disabilities at Florida State University, a clinical psychology residency at University of Washington School of Medicine, and a postdoctoral fellowship at the University of Houston Texas Institute for Measurement, Evaluation and Statistics.